 Keeping a clean home on a consistent basis is no small task.
 Whether you live in a small apartment or a sprawling house, the demands associated with cleanliness are never-ending.
 To make matters worse, no matter how clean you might manage to get your place, it doesn’t take long to dirty it up again.

-We’ve put together a list of quick and easy hacks you can use to give you a leg up on having a clean home.
+Since you don't want to spend every day vacuuming and scrubbing, we’ve put together a list of quick and easy hacks you can use to give you a leg up on having a clean home.
 All of the hacks we’ve listed are quick and easy, and will save you a lot time, while also helping you keep your home tidy.

 Dishes are the single worst thing for kitchen clutter, and it doesn’t take long for dirty dishes to escalate into chaos.
 And, it is so tempting to let them slide.
 It’s been a long day, and you just cooked a meal for the entire family.
 Why not put off the dishes until the next day?
 You can combine them with another meal’s dishes, right?